Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders: Conclusion

 We introduce MGP-VAE, a variational autoencoder for obtaining disentangled representations from video sequences in an unsupervised manner.
 MGP-VAE uses Gaussian processes, such as fractional Brownian motion and Brownian bridge, as a prior distribution for the latent space.
 We demonstrate that different parameterizations of these Gaussian processes allow one to extract different static and time-varying features from the data.

 After training the encoder which outputs a disentangled representation of the input, we demonstrate the efficiency of the latent code by using it as input to a MLP for video prediction.
-We run experiments on three different datasets and demonstrate that MGP-VAE outperforms other state-of-the-art models in video frame prediction.
-To further improve the results, we introduce a novel geodesic loss function which takes into account the curvature of the data manifold, and show qualitatively as well as quantitatively the improvement this brings.
+We run experiments on three different datasets and demonstrate that MGP-VAE outperforms the baseline models in video frame prediction.
+To further improve the results, we introduce a novel geodesic loss function which takes into account the curvature of the data manifold.
+This contribution is independent of MGP-VAE, and we believe it can be used to improve video prediction in other models as well.

 For future work, we will continue to experiment with various combinations of Gaussian processes.
-(We experimented briefly with the Ornstein-Ulenbeck process \cite{OUProcess}, but did not include it in our final results as its performance was not superior.)
-In addition, combining our approach with more recent methods of disentanglement such as FactorVAE or $\beta$-TCVAE may lead to further improvements.
+In addition, enhancing our approach with more recent methods such as FactorVAE, $\beta$-TCVAE, or independent subspace analysis \cite{Stuehmer2020} may lead to further improvements.